OpenUpSA/wazimap-health/README.md

 4. ``source env/bin/activate``
 5. ``pip install -r requirements.txt``

-You will need a Postgres database for the instance you are running:
+You will need a Postgres database for the instance you are running, and type the following commands

 ```
-psql

-create user wazimap_health with password wazimap_health

-create database wazimap_health
+$ su postgres

+$ createuser wazimap_health -P

-grant all privileges on database wazimap_health to wazimap_health
+$ createdb -O wazimap_health wazimap_health

 ```

 Import the data into the new database.

+Some of the tables are not managed by django directly, so we have to manaually create them.

 ```
 cat sql/*.sql | psql -U wazimap_health -W wazimap_health